-Roku Ultra is the best $99 streamer on the market.
+After hundreds of hours of hands-on testing, our TV experts say the Roku Ultra is the best streaming device on the market.

 As the name suggests, the Ultra is Roku’s top-of-the-line streaming device—and it lives up to the title.
 It doesn’t look much different from the original matte-black squares from the dawn of Roku (yes, streaming was a thing back in 2010), but the Ultra is a fully-loaded modern powerhouse.

 Streaming devices like Amazon Fire TV Cube and Apple 4K TV pose serious competition, but the Ultra is equal to either of them (minus exclusive Amazon and Apple features) and yet still cheaper.
 If you’re past the rookie cord-cutter stage and ready to go all-in on streaming, the Roku Ultra could be for you—especially if you don’t care about those Amazon and Apple features.

 When you buy and activate a Roku device, you can get 30-day free trials for several paid streaming services (just remember to cancel at the end of the month).

 But before you buy the Roku Ultra, check the price.
 Although it’s typically around $90–$95, the Ultra is frequently on sale for less than $70.

 What is Roku Ultra?